-I’m no expert on the subject of long-range rifles, for that I have my good friends, Aaron Davidson and Garrett Wall from Gunwerks to fall back on, but I can tell you a thing or two about long-range hunting in Africa.
+I’m no expert on the subject of long-range rifles, for that, I have my good friends, Aaron Davidson and Garrett Wall from Gunwerks to fall back on, but I can tell you a thing or two about long-range hunting in Africa.
 I’ve had the privilege and pleasure to have shared more hours in pursuit of African game with these two guys than any of us can remember.
 We’ve chased our fair share of “unicorns” as Aaron likes to put it on the odd occasion, but have succeeded in putting a fair number of those in the salt too.
 Our days in the mountains combined with the kind of banter that only close friends could handle has seen us build valuable experience over the years.
 Over time we have learnt a great deal about the Gunwerks system and the variables, such as tough wind-calls and difficult setups, that go along with the challenge, as well as African game and their behaviour at greater distances.
 Each year we learn something new and try to share that with fellow hunters around us.

 This year proved to live up to expectation once again with two groups of hunters joining the crew from Gunwerks.
 Aaron and I teamed up for close on three weeks, while James Christianson joined us for the first half, before Aaron’s daughter, Electa, and Garrett joined us for the second leg of the trip.
-With them we’d host a number of hunters proudly sporting their Gunwerks rifles ready to take on Africa and whatever else came their way.
+With them, we’d host a number of hunters proudly sporting their Gunwerks rifles ready to take on Africa and whatever else came their way.

 The father/son duo of Randy and Ryan Smith teamed up with PH, Ross “Stix” Hoole, and tracker, Thanduxolo, for an unforgettable first trip to Africa.
-The guys were looking to experience as much as possible over the eight days of hunting, while making the most of the scenery and camaraderie around camp.
+The guys were looking to experience as much as possible over the eight days of hunting while making the most of the scenery and camaraderie around camp.
 While hunting would be their priority, they weren’t stopping at only making an impression on our wildlife through sustainable hunting, but would impact the lives of the local children in our community even more so.

-With Mr. Rich and Mrs. Lynah’s work completed at the school they set off with PH, Ed Wilson, and tracker, Bongani, on the hunt for plains game.
+With Mr Rich and Mrs Lynah’s work completed at the school, they set off with PH, Ed Wilson, and tracker, Bongani, on the hunt for plains game.
 A Kudu, Bushbuck and Nyala were three BIG priorities for Rich.
 The spirals fascinated him and he was determined to work hard at hunting quality trophies on the desired spirals.

-Stephen’s Gemsbuck in particular proved to be one of the picks from the safari amongst the guides.
-The sheer size of the bulls body combined with fantastic mass from bases to tips made him one impressive bull.
+Stephen’s Gemsbuck, in particular, proved to be one of the picks from the safari amongst the guides.
+The sheer size of the bull’s body combined with fantastic mass from bases to tips made him one impressive bull.

 Jason and Lena Goodale together with PH, Martin Neuper, had a later start than the rest of the group.
 The Goodale’s had some pending business to wrap up prior to their arrival in Africa which took longer than expected, but they still made it out which we were most grateful for.
-Their time was limited but by the end of day two one would never have thought they’d arrived a couple of days late.
+Their time was limited but by the end of the day, two one would never have thought they’d arrived a couple of days late.

-Two great East Cape Kudu bulls were in the salt before we knew it and they were out putting the hammer down on the rest of the competition.
+Two great East Cape Kudu bulls were in the salt before we knew it and they were outputting the hammer down on the rest of the competition.
 We could hardly keep up with them as they truly made the most of their limited time.

 Aaron and I don’t plan much anymore these days, we both know what we have hunted before, but we’re always open to an upgrade.
 Some of our previous trophies will more than likely be quite impossible to upgrade on, but we never rule out anything when it comes to our time together each year.
-The big bonus however was having James Christianson along.
+The big bonus, however, was having James Christianson along.

 James, like most, wanted a Kudu, Gemsbuck, and Zebra, with anything else being a bonus along the way.
 We hunted hard for his Zebra and then made the most of an old goat shed on his Kudu.
 A brute of a Warthog boar with only one tusk would be James’s final animal in Africa, but not before an epic hunt for Gemsbuck and a proper Springbuck at Niel’s up in the Great Karoo.